Reform of interest rate benchmarks

 Financial regulatory authorities have expressed their concern that because interbank lending transactions have significantly decreased in recent years, the benchmark rates may no longer be representative or reliable.
 This concern has resulted in recommendations made by the Financial Stability Board towards the global financial industry to reform the major interest rate benchmarks and to develop a new set of alternative benchmarks that are more representative of the current financial environment.

-What is about to change?
+What is changing?

 What does this mean for you?

 It is expected that some benchmark rates will be reformed or will be discontinued and replaced with alternative benchmark rates which meet the new regulatory and market requirements.
 This may impact the products and services which are currently made available to you and those we may provide in the future.
 If, and when, this applies to you, we will duly inform you.
 The reforms and transition to new interest rate benchmarks is an ongoing process which includes some uncertainties about the transition process, timing and impact.
-At this moment it is not expected that any existing interest rate benchmarks will be discontinued prior to 31 December 2021.

 How is ING responding to this?